dsherret/dax/docs/index.md

 - `which` - Resolves the path to an executable (`-a` flag is not supported at this time)
 - [`true`](https://man7.org/linux/man-pages/man1/true.1.html) - True command.
 - [`false`](https://man7.org/linux/man-pages/man1/false.1.html) - False command.
-- More to come.
-Will try to get a similar list as https://deno.land/manual/tools/task_runner#built-in-commands

 You can also register your own commands with the shell parser (see below).